 I can say that for me, I felt pulled to change.
 I knew the way my life was going was not the way I wanted it to go, but I felt stuck as to how to change it.
 At the outset, I was in such a deep territory of not knowing where I was in life that I had no clue how to make a shift.
 Setting out on a path - any path - was the baby step I needed to take.

 I needed to be in an environment where I felt safe and nurtured.
 I needed to hear something that resonated with my own personal experience at the time.
-I needed to hear something that made me feel less alone, less afraid, less separate.
+It was something I needed to hear that made me feel less alone, less afraid, less separate.
 And it wasn’t until I did, that I felt ready to look at the truth.

 The truth involves letting go of those long-held perceptions that keep us imprisoned in patterns of behavior and ways of being which prevent us from living a life of freedom, peace, and joy.
 Letting go of those beliefs involves looking at ourselves deeply.